0xJacky/nginx-ui/frontend/docs/guide/config-server.md

 - Default: 10

 This option is used to set the page size of list pagination in the Nginx UI.
-Adjusting the page size can help in managing large amounts of data more effectively.
+Adjusting the page size can help in managing large amounts of data more effectively, but a too large number can increase the load on the server.

 ## CADir